 Friday 26th: Wake them another 15 mins earlier – move all feeds, meals, naps and bedtime 15 mins earlier (i.e. 6.15am – 6.15pm)

 Sunday 28th: Now the clocks have changed they’ll wake at 7am and go to bed for 7pm.

-For over the age of about three who are less sensitive to change, you can ‘split the difference’ over the weekend, just make sure you have plenty of active time outdoors in the day and a dark bedroom in the evening, so they can get to sleep earlier.
+For over the age of about three who are less sensitive to change, you can ‘split the difference’ over the weekend.
+Just make sure you have plenty of active time outdoors in the day and a dark bedroom in the evening.
+This means they can get to sleep earlier.

 If an extra hour in bed in the morning doesn’t even begin to repay your sleep debt then do get in touch for a chat or some further sleep support.